mbertacca/joe/README.md

 JOE only task is to execute methods of Java objects in sequence on the fly, however it can be used to mimic any scripting language, with encapsulation, inheritance, nested functions and closures.

+I developed also a version using C language that could be used in small devices (automation, robotics, Internet of things) in order to allow the use of an object oriented interpreter with garbage collection and a small memory footprint.
+Currently it is just a proof-of-concept developed on Linux, however it should be easy to compile it on any other platform.